Ricky Pearsall

 WR Regression Testing

 Typically, we would first compare the frequency of NFL Wide Receivers 40-yard dash times between the bottom 10 and top 10 groups.
-Since these have been skeptical findings thus far, we ran regression testing first this week.
-Shockingly, our regression testing displayed an extremely low correlation between 40-yard dash times and fantasy production.
-With a sample of 702, both the P-Value and R-squared showed no correlation between 40-yard dash times and fantasy points.
+Since these have been skeptical findings thus far, we ran standard statistical tests first this week.
+Shockingly, our standard testing displayed an extremely low correlation between 40-yard dash times and fantasy production.
+With a sample of 702, the Pearson of 0.004 revealed no correlation between 40-times and fantasy points.

 Verifying the Optimal WR 40-Yard Dash Time Range: Bottom 10